 Inspired by the successes of men like Charles Pathé and George Méliès, the first studios started out as nothing more than a set of old, abandoned shops that were converted into small theatres aptly dubbed as a nickelodeon.
-Following the nickelodeon hype was a man by the name of Carl Laemmle, who set up his first theatre in the city of Chicago, in 1906.
+Following the hype was a man by the name of Carl Laemmle, who set up his first theatre in the city of Chicago, in 1906.

-Having been a successful business man before, with his clothes shops, Laemmle knew exactly what attracted customers and with his business savvy, his distribution of films, and their exhibition, expanded and thrived, until one day, in 1908, the MPPC (Motion Pictures Patents Company) punched him in the gut with a huge and unwavering licensing contract.
+Having been a successful businessman before, with his clothes shops, Laemmle knew exactly what attracted customers and with his business savvy, his distribution of films, and their exhibition, expanded and thrived, until one day, in 1908, the MPPC (Motion Pictures Patents Company) punched him in the gut with a huge and unwavering licensing contract.
 Led by the father of motion pictures himself (Thomas Edison), the MPPC forbade any film exchanges (which would be called “distributors” in today’s day and age) from any sort of trading, unless it was under their terms, and as puts it “Laemmle was outraged.
-Furiously mulling over Edison’s abuse of monopoly power…he turned in his licence.”
-In short, he quit and soon after, smaller independent exhibitors looked to him for films, eventually prompting him to start his own film production company.
+Furiously mulling over Edison’s abuse of monopoly power…he turned in his license.”
+In short, he quit, and soon after, smaller independent exhibitors looked to him for films, eventually prompting him to start his own film production company.
 Thus, Universal Studios was born.

 Of course, it wasn’t known by that name at the time.
 In fact, it was originally called the IMP (Independent Moving Pictures) and wouldn’t be named Universal until 1912, when several smaller production companies merged with IMP.
 With the incorporation of these businesses, IMP started churning out successful shorts and eventually made a feature film in 1913, called Traffic in Souls.
 Despite its success, Laemmle didn’t see the appeal in making features, and as states “[He] was reluctant to commit himself to feature production and continued to turn out mainly one- and two-reelers.”.
 However, despite making such movies, the transition into features wasn’t too far off, and soon Laemmle found himself looking for a place to set up his small, separate studios into one giant and single conglomerate that would pave the way into Hollywood’s Golden Age.